Alamishere/DailyCodePractice/notes.md

 - String manipulation on Hackerrank
 - Looked into Java String API
 - Given a string,s, and an integer,k, complete the function so that it finds the lexicographically smallest and largest substrings of length

+## September, 13th
+- Started with basic String manipulation
+- Substring is tricky. originalString.substring(5) means starting at index 5 until the end
+- split divides a string into parts wherever the specified delimiter (such as a space) occurs.